roangelo.net

 Factual (metaphysical) Principles versus Rules for Reasoning

 Ockham says that concepts arise naturally from sense perception ("intuition"): to perceive is simultaneously to conceive (He calls these concepts "natural signs").
 But if that is so, then isn't metaphysics possible for Ockham -- because is there effectively any difference between innate first principles and "natural concepts"?
-If both are Archimedean (factual rather than merely conventional or methodological), then from both it should be possible to deduce things about reality, because in both cases concept-formation is imposed by reality.
-But Ockham says that although propositions (a concept only has meaning in a proposition) based on sense perception are composed of natural concepts, they are only probable, and therefore whatever we infer from them is also only probable.
+If both are Archimedean (factual rather than merely methodological), then from both it should be possible to deduce things about reality, because in both cases concept-formation is imposed by reality.
+But Ockham says that although propositions (a word only has meaning in a proposition) based on sense perception are composed of natural concepts, they are only probable, and therefore whatever we infer from them is also only probable.

 There really is something to what Schlegel says.
 In philosophy we work by guessing, and then try to make something of our guesses.
 But you're always guessing at the next step.
-Contra Schlegel, however, you don't know whether you've got anything sound until logic approves it and experience doesn't contradict it.
-And it strikes you as plausible.
+Contra Schlegel, however, you don't know whether you've got anything sound until logic approves it and experience doesn't contradict it, and it strikes you as plausible.

 Endnotes